 - When your name is called, take 3 tests for eyesight(2) and reaction, you are instructed in Thai.So it helps if you have a Thai speaker with you if your Thai is not so good.

 - Take a multi choice test on highway code/rules of road.
 This is in English and is on a machine.
 75% is required to pass.
-Don’t be suprised by the wording of some of the questions, which might indicate there is no right answer!
+Don’t be surprised by the wording of some of the questions, which might indicate there is no right answer!

 - After successfully completing the tests you wait to have your photograph taken and licence produced on a machine operated by a member of staff.

-What happens in the tests?
+What happens in the tests for a Thai drivers licence?

 The first test checks for colour vision, you are required to identify red, yellow and green dots pointed out at random by a tester on a large chart.
 You stand about 10′ away.
 Its handy if you know the Thai word for green (see kheoo) red (see dang) and yellow(see luang) although most testers understand green, red and yellow, since these are the only colours tested!